aregsar/aregsarblog/blog/2020/use-mysql-cli-to-connect-to-mysql/index.md

 ## Connect to a mysql server using mysql CLI

-Below are commands to connect to mysql with various combinations of command line arguments:
+Below are commands to connect to MySQL server with various combinations of command line arguments:

 ```bash
 #must have no space between -p and PASSWORD